History of rugby league: Development of rugby league in Great Britain

-Rugby League in New Zealand
+Introduction to New Zealand

 In 1905, as New Zealand's rugby union team, the All Blacks, toured Britain, they witnessed first-hand the growing popularity of the Northern Union games.
-In 1906, All Black George William Smith, while on his way home, met an Australian entrepreneur, James J. Giltinan to discuss the potential of professional rugby in Australasia.
+In 1906, All Black George William Smith, while on his way home, met an Australian entrepreneur, J. J. Giltinan to discuss the potential of professional rugby in Australasia.

 In the meantime, a less-well known New Zealand rugby union player, Albert Henry Baskerville (or Baskiville), was about to recruit a group of players for a professional tour of Great Britain.
 It is believed that Baskerville first became aware of the profits to be made from such a venture while he was working at the Wellington Post Office in 1906: a colleague had a coughing fit and dropped a British newspaper.
 Baskerville picked it up and noticed a report about a Northern Union match that over 40,000 people had attended.
 Baskerville wrote to the NRFU asking if they would host a New Zealand touring party.
 George Smith learned of Baskerville's activities and they joined forces to recruit a team.